-Obesity in men could dictate future colon screeningsFebruary 4th, 2014 in Cancer /
+Obesity in men could dictate future colon screeningsFebruary 4, 2014 in Medicine & Health / Cancer

 Obesity is a known risk factor for many cancers including colon cancer, yet the reasons behind the colon cancer link have often remained unclear.